 This change has a number of important consequences.
 First, it means that a participant's guaranteed benefit can be no greater than the amount of his plan benefit as of the bankruptcy filing date.
-Even though the plan in many cases will have continued after the bankruptcy filing date and (in the absence of a plan freeze) participants will have continued to accrue benefits after that date, those post-bankruptcy accruals are not guaranteed.
-Thus, under the change, a participant's guaranteed benefit is calculated by reference to the amount of his service and the amount of his compensation (or the amount of the plan's benefit "multiplier," depending on how the plan calculates benefits) as of the bankruptcy filing date.
+Even though the plan in many cases will have continued after the bankruptcy filing date and (in the absence of a plan freeze) participants will have continued to accrue benefits after that date, those post-bankruptcy accruals will not be guaranteed.
+Thus, under the change, a participant's guaranteed benefit will be calculated by reference to the amount of his service and the amount of his compensation (or the amount of the plan's benefit "multiplier," depending on how the plan calculates benefits) as of the bankruptcy filing date.

-Second, only benefits that were nonforfeitable as of the bankruptcy filing date are guaranteed.
-For example, in a plan that has five-year "cliff" vesting, a participant with less than five years of service as of the bankruptcy filing date has no guaranteed benefit, even if his benefit becomes vested by the section 4048 termination date.
-Similarly, if a participant becomes entitled to a disability retirement benefit or an early retirement subsidy after the bankruptcy filing date but before the termination date, that disability benefit or subsidy is not guaranteed.
+Second, only benefits that were nonforfeitable as of the bankruptcy filing date will be guaranteed.
+For example, in a plan that has five-year "cliff" vesting, a participant with less than five years of service as of the bankruptcy filing date will have no guaranteed benefit, even if his benefit becomes vested by the section 4048 termination date.
+Similarly, if a participant becomes entitled to a disability retirement benefit or an early retirement subsidy after the bankruptcy filing date but before the termination date, that disability benefit or subsidy will not be guaranteed.

-One commenter suggested that PBGC should not apply the rule described in the previous paragraph to participants who become disabled after the bankruptcy filing date but before the termination date.
-The commenter noted that the effects could be especially harsh in the case of disability, and that a different rule ought to apply because becoming disabled is not a choice over which a participant has control and is subject to verification.
-PBGC has not adopted this suggestion.
-Under ERISA and PBGC's rules, disability retirement benefits are treated the same as other benefits in determining nonforfeitability: They are nonforfeitable (and thus guaranteed) only if the condition for entitlement, such as the disabling event, occurred on or before the termination date.
-PPA 2006 changed the date for determining entitlement to a guaranteed benefit from the termination date to the bankruptcy filing date, but did not otherwise change the guarantee rules.
-Thus, PBGC believes it would not be appropriate to make the suggested change.
-Third, the PBGC guarantee limits-the maximum guaranteeable benefit, the phase-in limit, and the accrued-atnormal limit-will all be determined as of the bankruptcy filing date (subject to the refinement described below).
+Third, the PBGC guarantee limits-the maximum guaranteeable benefit, the phase-in limit, and the accrued-atnormal limit-will all be determined as of the bankruptcy filing date.
 For example, if the sponsor's bankruptcy filing date is in 2008 and the plan's termination date is in 2010, the maximum guaranteeable benefit for all plan participants will be based on the 2008 limit.
 Also, an individual participant's maximum guaranteeable benefit will be based on his age and form of benefit as of the later of the bankruptcy filing date or the date he begins to receive his benefit.
 Similarly, the phase-in rule will be applied by counting the number of full years before the bankruptcy filing date that a benefit increase has been in effect.
 The accruedat-normal limit, too, will be determined based on the facts as of the bankruptcy filing date.

-The final rule modifies PBGC's regulations to reflect the changes described above for PPA 2006 bankruptcy terminations.
-In most cases, the final regulation (like the proposed regulation) simply provides that in a PPA 2006 bankruptcy termination, "bankruptcy filing date" is substituted for "termination date" each place that "termination date" appears in a specified section or paragraph of the regulation.
-The final regulation provides a number of examples to clarify what this means in various situations.
-In response to a comment, the final regulation provides a second example (in addition to the one in the proposed rule) to illustrate the workings of the accrued-at-normal limit.
-Except for a few minor items discussed below, the regulations are unchanged for plans to which the PPA 2006 amendments do not apply ("non-PPA 2006 bankruptcy termination"; the final rule adds this term to the definitions in § 4001.2).
+The proposed rule would modify PBGC's regulations to reflect the changes described above for PPA 2006 bankruptcy terminations.
+In most cases, the proposed regulation simply provides that in a PPA 2006 bankruptcy termination, "bankruptcy filing date" is substituted for "termination date" each place that "termination date" appears in a specified section or paragraph of the regulation.
+The proposed regulation provides a number of examples to clarify what this means in various situations.
+The regulations are unchanged for plans to which the changes do not apply (non-PPA 2006 bankruptcy terminations).